ashley3schultz/ashley3schultz.github.io/_posts/2018-10-26-flattening_deeply_nested_arrays.markdown

   }
 ```

 One of my favorite JS features is that you can call a function while inside that same function.
 I created an empty array variable within the flattenArray function and then declared a function inside of it to deeply flatten.
-Anytime there is an array while iterating over the array, it simply we call the function again and at the end we have a completely flattened array.
-For a code challenge this was meant for integers only.
+Anytime there is an array while iterating over the array, it simply calls the function again and at the end we have a completely flattened array.
+This code challenge was meant for integers only.
 This is what we end up with

 ```